 M1: The cancer has spread to tissues or organs far away from the gallbladder.

 Once the T, N, and M categories have been determined, this information is combined in a process called stage grouping.
-The stage is expressed in Roman numerals from stage 0 (the least advanced) to stage IV (the most advanced).
+The stage is expressed as stage 0 (the least advanced) or as Roman numerals up to stage IV (the most advanced).
 Some stages are subdivided with letters.

-Stage 0: Tis, N0, M0: There is a small cancer only in the epithelial layer of the gallbladder.
-It has not spread outside of the gallbladder.
+Stage 0: Tis, N0, M0: There is a small cancer only in the epithelial layer of the gallbladder (Tis).
+It has not spread outside the gallbladder.

-Stage IIIA: T3, N0, M0: The tumor extends through the serosa layer and/or directly grows into the liver and/or one other nearby structure (T3).
-It has not spread to lymph nodes or to tissues or organs far away from the gallbladder.
+Stage IIIA: T3, N0, M0: The tumor extends through the serosa (outer layer of the gallbladder) and/or directly grows into the liver and/or one other nearby structure (T3).
+It has not spread to nearby lymph nodes (N0) or to tissues or organs far away from the gallbladder (M0).

-Stage IVA: T4, N0 or N1, M0: The tumor invades the main blood vessels leading into the liver or has reached more than one nearby organ other than the liver (T4).
-It may or may not have spread to nearby lymph nodes.
-It has not spread to tissues or organs far away from the gallbladder.
+Stage IVA: T4, N0 or N1, M0: The tumor has grown into the main blood vessels leading into the liver or has reached more than one nearby organ other than the liver (T4).
+It may or may not have spread to nearby lymph nodes (N0 or N1).
+It has not spread to tissues or organs far away from the gallbladder (M0).

 Stage IVB: Either of the following is true:

 Any T, N2, M0: The main tumor may or may not have grown outside the gallbladder.
 It has spread to lymph nodes further away from the gallbladder (N2).
-It has not spread to tissues or organs far away from the gallbladder.
+It has not spread to tissues or organs far away from the gallbladder (M0).

-Any T, any N, M1: The main tumor may or may not have grown outside the gallbladder.
-It may or may not have spread to lymph nodes.
+Any T, any N, M1: The main tumor might or might not have grown outside the gallbladder.
+It might or might not have spread to lymph nodes.
 The tumor has spread to tissues or organs far away from the gallbladder (M1).